broeker/jumpsuit/src/pages/index.md

     For more than a quarter of a century, the vast majority our effort has been focused almost entirely on the backend: early CGI scripts led to the first "database-driven" websites and finally to the rise of the content management system.
-Drupal and other content management systems may play a central role in this new world, but they are now a secondary concern.
+Drupal and other next generation backend frameworks may play a central role in this new world, but they are now a secondary concern.

     On the modern web, data comes not only from Drupal or WordPress but from